bio

 how it started

 I started programming when I was 12 years old using Visual Basic.NET 2005.
 With limited internet access, I learned the language and Windows Forms-based UI development primarily by reading the provided documentation by Microsoft.
 Back then, I programmed dozens of little tools that helped in my daily life and played with new technologies; funny thing: really not so different compared to today.
 My school had only very limited classes on informatics, so I was basically on my own.
+A couple years later, in 2009 with the age of 15, I uploaded my first YouTube videos about the game Audiosurf.
+They are not online anymore, but some were reuploaded.
+In October 2010, I uploaded my first Let’s Play video, inspired by the very young German Let’s Play scene.
+One month later, I discovered a game in early alpha status called Minecraft and started creating videos about it.

 studying computer science